 - D. The condition in the municipality's MS4 permit that applies if a TMDL is approved in the future by the EPA for any water body or watershed into which an MS4 discharges.
 Under this condition, the municipality must review the applicable TMDL to see if it includes requirements for control of stormwater discharges.
 If an MS4 is not meeting the TMDL stormwater allocations, the municipality must, within six months of the TMDL's approval, modify its stormwater management program to ensure that reduction of the pollutant of concern specified in the TMDL is achieved.

 - STATE POLLUTANT DISCHARGE ELIMINATION SYSTEM (SPDES) STORMWATER DISCHARGE PERMIT

-- A permit issued by the Department that authorizes the discharge of pollutants to waters of the state.
+- A permit issued by the New York State Department of Environmental Conservation (NYSDEC) that authorizes the discharge of pollutants to waters of the state.

 - STORMWATER MANAGEMENT OFFICER (SMO)

 - The Superintendent of Highways or his/her authorized designee, having responsibility for the overall implementation of the Town's Stormwater Management Program.